Shivani: Literary career

 In 1951, her short story, Main Murga Hun ('I am a Chicken') was published in Dharmayug under the pen name Shivani.
 She published her first novel Lal Haveli in the sixties, and over the next ten years she produced several major works which were serialised in Dharmayug.
 Shivani received the Padma Shri for her contribution to Hindi literature in 1982.

 She was a prolific writer; her bibliography consists of over 40 novels, many short stories and hundreds of articles and essays.
 Her most famous works include Chaudah Phere, Krishnakali, Lal Haveli, Smashan Champa, Bharavi, Rati Vilap, Vishkanya, Apradhini.
 She also published travelogues such as Yatriki, based on her London travels, and Chareivati, based on her travels to Russia.

 Towards the end of her life, Shivani took to autobiographical writings, first sighted in her book, Shivani ki Sresth Kahaniyan, followed by her two-part memoir, Smriti Kalash and Sone De, whose title she borrowed from the epitaph of 18th-century Urdu poet Nazeer Akbarabadi:

-Shivani continued to write till her last days, and died on 21 March 2003 in New Delhi.
+Shivani continued to write till her last days, and died on 21 March 2003 in New Delhi, after a prolonged illness.

 Death and legacy

 Upon her death, the Press Information Bureau said that "the Hindi literature world has lost a popular and eminent novelist and the void is difficult to fill".

 In 2005, her daughter, Hindi writer Ira Pande, published a memoir based on Shivani's life, titled Diddi My Mother's Voice.
 Diddi in Kumaoni means elder sister, and that's how her children used to address her, as she really was a friend to them.
+In 2021, IIT Kanpur established the Shivani Centre for the nurture and re-integration of Hindi and other Indian languages.
+In 2023, making her birth centenary, a literary festival was organised at IIT Kanpur.